lemire/talks/2016/PWLMTL/abstract.md

 traditional RLE-based alternatives (WAH, Concise, EWAH) while compressing better.
 We review the design choices and optimizations that make these good results possible.

 One interesting feature of this work is that it has been out in the open from the start.
 Roaring bitmaps is the result of a far ranging collaborative effort.
-We believed that it played a role in its success.
+We believe that it played a role in its success.

  If time allows, ongoing and future development efforts will be discussed.